Bitcoin vs Bitcoin Cash: Which Crypto Should You Buy in 2021

 Most crypto analysts use historic price movement to inform their forecasts.
 Whether you intend to invest in Bitcoin Cash or invest in Bitcoin, the technical analyses of the leading analytical platforms is arguably the best way of gaining an insight into how prices may move in the near future.

 There has been a lot of excitement regarding Bitcoin’s potential for the coming months.
-For example, DigitalCoinPrice is predicting that Bitcoin has a very real chance of reaching an all-time high of $76,768 by June of this year.
-Given that BTC had struck a record-breaking $51,914 at the time of writing, its easy to see how this prediction could pan out.
+For example, DigitalCoinPrice is predicting that Bitcoin has a very real chance of reaching an all-time high of $88,733.80 by the end of this year.
+Given that BTC was trading at $57,237.46 at the time of writing, its easy to see how this prediction could pan out.

-However, WalletInvestor is predicting no such thing and its forecast has BTC steadily climbing throughout the year and reaching an average of $55, 390.70 over the next 10 months.
+However, WalletInvestor is predicting even more, and its forecast has BTC steadily climbing throughout the year and reaching an average of 72,375.20 for the end of the year.

 All in all, analyst predictions suggest that choosing to buy Bitcoin in 2021 could be a good move - assuming their forecasts hold up.